7-MINUTE READ · By Tina Arnoldi

 Pay attention to these new metrics mentioned above that reflect the placement of your Google Ads in the SERPs.
 Any metric that used average position in rules, reports, custom columns, scorecards, and saved filters will be disabled starting September 30th.
 Technical marketers and developers should take note that requests for the average position (AdWords API, Google Ads API) will return NULL values.
 The ValueTrack parameter for ad position should also be removed from tracking templates.

 Keep an eye on costs and test some campaigns with the target impression share bid strategy.
 Be aware that you may see an increase in costs if more PPC managers optimize for the impression share metrics with that strategy.
 This adjustment could increase CPCs so optimize your campaigns now.
-This may be a great time for an audit of your Google Ads account.
-(View our Part I and Part II guide on auditing).
+This may be a great time to audit your Google Ads account.

 Now that we understand what the average position metric really means and the difference between relative and physical position, know this change is not a significant loss.
 This is the time to ensure you have a good grasp of automated bid strategies.
 I can’t say it enough — If you have accounts that are not on an automated bid strategy, you need to change that and make sure your clients understand that what we can do manually has limits.
 Take advantage of automated capabilities so you spend more time on the higher level strategic work.